-The group gains assurance regarding the internal risk and control environment from various assurance stakeholders, the key ones being business management, risk and compliance functions and an independent internal audit.
+Combined Assurance The group gains assurance regarding the internal risk and control environment from various assurance stakeholders, the key ones being business management, risk and compliance functions and an independent internal audit.

-The group has a structured, group-wide risk management and compliance governance structure, approved framework, and established process that is designed and monitored by the independent risk management function.
+Risk management and compliance The group has a structured, group-wide risk management and compliance governance structure, approved framework, and established process that is designed and monitored by the independent risk management function.

 The group head of risk is responsible for the implementation and effectiveness of the risk management processes.
-The head of risk has access to the group BAC and BRC chairman.
+The head of risk has access to the BAC and BRC chairman.